LLVM 18.0.0git

 void removeSegment(SlotIndex Start, SlotIndex End, bool RemoveDeadValNo=false)

-Remove the specified segment from this range.
+Remove the specified interval from this live range.

 VNInfo * getVNInfoAt(SlotIndex Idx) const